 Can I Recover Damages For My Vehicle?

-If you are found to be at fault for a car accident, you will not be able to recover damages for your vehicle.
+If you are found to be at fault for a car accident, you will not be able to recover damages for your vehicle under the minimum policy requirements in North Carolina.
 However, if you have collision coverage on your insurance policy, your insurance company will pay to have your vehicle repaired.
-If the cost of repairs exceeds the value of your car, your insurance company will declare it a total loss and will pay you the value of your vehicle.
+If the cost of repairs exceeds the value of your car, your insurance company will declare it a total loss and will pay you the fair market value of your vehicle.

 Insurance Requirements in North Carolina

 North Carolina Insurance Law requires all drivers to have liability insurance provided by a North Carolina licensed company.
-Liability coverage protects drivers and passengers against injuries and property damage caused by negligent drivers with limited, minimum, or no insurance.
+Liability coverage protects innocent drivers and passengers against injuries and property damage caused by negligent drivers.
+Driving without insurance is so prevalent in North Carolina, the legislature also made having uninsured motorist coverage mandatory.

 How Do Car Insurance Companies Determine Who’s At Fault?